ruthwang23/TSWDPortfolio/finalProject2.md

 ### Interview findings
 __Interview 1__

 _Overall, liked the story - thought it had good flow that made sense.
-Got the main message that Pittsburgh children are at high risk for lead exposure through soil.
+Got the main message that Pittsburgh children are at high risk for lead exposure through soil because of various historical factors.
 Didn't seem to really digest call to action/resources to access - simply came away from the story feeling concerned._

 Suggested edits:
 * Make wording on visuals more clear, e.g. OF Pittsburgh homes WERE built before 1978